urbanopt/geojson-modelica-translator/docs/developer_resources.md

 The GMT is designed to create an arbitrary number of user-configured models attached to other user-configured models to represent a district energy system.
 GMT has "building blocks" that it uses to define and attach models, which currently include: Energy Transfer Stations (ETSs), Loads, Networks, and Plants.

-Each block type is a collection of models, e.g. the Loads includes time series and spawn models.
+Each block type is a collection of models, e.g., the Loads includes time series and spawn models.
 A model in GMT refers to an abstracted Modelica model.
 It generates Modelica code (the Modelica model) and is used to define attachments to other models.

 Each block type can attach to other specific block types.
 For example, you can attach a load to an ETS, but you cannot attach a load to a network.
-However, some models (i.e. 5G) have an ETS embedded in them.
+However, some models (i.e., 5G) have an ETS embedded in them.

-Each block type has a corresponding directory inside of `geojson_modelica_translator/model_connectors`, which contains its different model types (e.g. for Loads it contains the Time Series model and others).
+Each block type has a corresponding directory inside of `geojson_modelica_translator/model_connectors`, which contains its different model types (e.g., for Loads it contains the Time Series model and others).

 Because models are different, even within a block type (e.g., different properties and maybe even ports), the GMT uses the concept of couplings for attaching models.
 Couplings define how two *specific* models attach in modelica.
 For example, a coupling could define how the time series load actually attaches to the heating indirect ETS.